ztkent/gnome/README.md

 The Gnome project is a distributed garden monitoring system that combines:

-- **Embedded Service**: Runs on Raspberry Pi devices with TSL2591 light sensors
+- **Embedded Service**: Runs on a Raspberry Pi with configured sensors
 - **Android App**: Mobile interface for device discovery, monitoring, and control
 - **Web Dashboard**: Browser-based interface for data visualization and device management